Shin-Osaka vs Namba: Where to Stay in Osaka for Food, Day Trips, or the Shinkansen

 There is no direct train from Osaka to Kamakura, so the best route depends on your priority: speed or an easier transfer with luggage.
 In most cases, you should transfer before Tokyo.
 If you want the fastest arrival, change at Shin-Yokohama.
 If you want fewer transfers with large suitcases, change at Shinagawa.
 For most travelers, … Read more

-Kanazawa in the Rain: Best Indoor Activities & Rainy-Day Guide
+Kanazawa in the Rain: Best Indoor Activities, Transport Tips & a Rainy-Day Itinerary

 Best Time to See Mt.
-Fuji Without Clouds: Month-by-Month Visibility Guide
+Fuji: Month-by-Month Visibility Guide & Tips for 2026

 Seeing Mt.
 Fuji clearly is one of the most memorable experiences you can have in Japan, but it is never guaranteed.
 Japan’s most famous peak is often called the “Shy Mountain” because it can disappear behind clouds even when Tokyo is sunny.
 If you are planning a trip to Kawaguchiko, Hakone, Yamanakako, or a day … Read more